wonghongkeat/TGC-frontEnd-assignment1/README.md

 # Credits

-## image
+## Image
 All photos from the website are contributed from the coach himself.
 All pictures and logos from the website are searched and sourced from google image.

-## content
+## Content
 All Content and information on the website are contributed by the coach himself.

 ## Guidance
 Mr Paul Chor
 * Mentor of the course.

-Mr Shun
+Mr Shun Ng
 * TA of the course.

-Batchmates of Trent global College: Diploma in Software Development
+Batchmates of Trent global College: Diploma in Software Development.